Democracy 'at Risk,' Probe Chairman Says, Opening Polarizing Public Hearing on Jan. 6

 "We want to remind people, we were there, we saw what happened," said Rep. Dean Phillips, D-Minn.
 "We know how close we came to the first non-peaceful transition of power in this country."

-The committee chairman, civil rights leader Thompson, opened the hearing with sweep of American history. saying he heard in those denying the reality of Jan.
-6 his own experience growing up in a time and place “where people justified the action of slavery, the Ku Klux Klan and lynching.”
+The committee chairman, civil rights leader Thompson, opened the hearing with a sweep of American history saying he heard in those denying the reality of Jan.
+6 his own experience growing up in a time and place "where people justified the action of slavery, the Ku Klux Klan and lynching."

 In the weeks ahead, the panel is expected to detail what it has characterized as a public "Stop the Steal" campaign by Trump and private pressure he's been accused of putting on the Justice Department to reverse his election loss over allegations of widespread, systemic election fraud.